 Recovered cases 573

 Latest statistics: https://www.worldometers.info/coronavirus/

-Remember to be informed, behave sensibly, practice good hygiene and stay healthy!
-Don't panic!
+Remember to be informed, behave sensibly, follow government guidelines and practice good hygiene.
+Above all stay healthy!